 ‘Hm?
 De-stressing are we?’

 ‘I suppose so.
-Your mind isn’t at a weak state, so I can’t take over.’
+Your mind isn’t in a weak state, so I can’t take over.’

 Like I’ll let you.